Jean Elizabeth Manes

 Jean Elizabeth Manes (born 1970) is an American diplomat who currently serves as the Civilian Deputy and Foreign Policy Advisor to General Laura J. Richardson, Commander of the United States Southern Command.
 She is the former United States Ambassador to El Salvador.
-Manes was nominated by President Barack Obama on October 21, 2015 and confirmed by the Senate on December 9, 2015.
+Manes was nominated by President Barack Obama on October 21, 2015, and confirmed by the Senate on December 9, 2015.

-Manes is the nominee to be the next US Ambassador to Colombia.

 Early life and education

 Manes is a native of Pompano Beach, Florida.
 Her parents, Roger and Betty Manes, built a family business.
 Manes attended Highlands Christian Academy through high school, graduating in 1988.
 She attended Liberty University as an undergraduate, where she played volleyball and coached the men's club volleyball team.
-She earned her Bachelor's Degree in Foreign Policy there in 1992.
+She earned her bachelor's degree in Foreign Policy there in 1992.

 Career

 Manes began her career in Washington, D.C.
 She accepted an internship with the Senate Foreign Relations Committee chaired by Claiborne Pell, and worked for the U.S. Information Agency in Washington, D.C. from 1992 to 1999.
 During that time, she also attended American University, where she earned a Master's in Public Administration in 1996.
 Her subsequent assignments in the Foreign Service included ones at U.S. embassies in Buenos Aires, Argentina; Montevideo, Uruguay; Ponta Delgada-Azores, Portugal; and Brasilia, Brazil.